25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

         Console.WriteLine("Main thread: Start a second thread.");
         // The constructor for the Thread class requires a ThreadStart
         // delegate that represents the method to be executed on the
         // thread.
-C# simplifies the creation of this delegate.
-        Thread t = new Thread(new ThreadStart(ThreadProc));
+C# simplifies the creation of this delegate Thread t = new Thread(new ThreadStart(ThreadProc));

         // Start ThreadProc.
 Note that on a uniprocessor, the new
         // thread does not get any processor time until the main thread
         // is preempted or yields.
 Uncomment the Thread.Sleep that
-        // follows t.Start() to see the difference. t.Start();
+        // follows t.Start() to see the difference t.Start();
         //Thread.Sleep(0);